Pleiades in folklore and literature: Europe

 Pleiades has gained, in a few tongues, several creative derivations of its French quite well-known, non-stellar meaning: "multitude".

 Greek mythology

 In Greek mythology, the stars of Pleiades represented the Seven Sisters.
 The constellation was also described as ἑπτάποροι "heptaporoi", by poet Aratus.

-Norse mythology

-To the Vikings, the Pleiades were Freyja's hens, and their name in many old European languages such as Hungarian compares them to a hen with chicks.
-In contemporary Danish the cluster is known as Syvstjernen, "the Seven Star".

 Western astrology

 The astrological Pleiades were described in Three Books of Occult Philosophy by Heinrich Cornelius Agrippa (Köln, 1533, but published manuscript as early as 1510).

 In Western astrology they represent coping with sorrow and were considered a single one of the medieval fixed stars.
 As such, they are associated with quartz and fennel.

-In esoteric astrology the seven solar systems revolve around Pleiades.
+In esoteric astrology the seven planetary systems revolve around Pleiades.